 Not Sure This Degree Is Right for You?

 A good place to start is to ask yourself what aspect of technology interests you most.
-If software development and creating apps and websites sounds exciting to you, our Computer Science, Data Analytics, Software Application Development or Web Programming may be the best path for you.
+If software development and creating apps and websites sounds exciting to you, our Computer Science, Data Analytics or Software Application Development may be the best path for you.

 Would you rather manage technology and lead day-to-day operations?
 Then our Cyber Security, Information Technology, Information Technology Management or Network Systems Administration may be the best place for your skill set.

 As you're starting to compare programs, one good step is to check which industry certifications you're most interested in.
 We'll show you which programs can help you get there.
 Plus, we'll even cover the cost for up to three different certification exams.2

 All of our Technology programs will help prepare you for certification exams from industry leaders, including CompTIA®, Microsoft® and Cisco®.
 If you've already completed any of these certifications, you may earn credit and waive related courses, depending on the program you choose.